A400M (Future Large Aircraft) Military Transport Aircraft

 The Shaanxi Y-8 is one of the largest transport aircraft in China.

 Thales and Diehl Avionik Systeme are developing the A400M's FMS400 flight management system, based on integrated modular avionics modules, an adaptation of systems being fitted on the Airbus A380 airliner.

-The A400M for Germany will be fitted with a terrain-masking low-level flight (TMLLF) system, from EADS Military Aircraft, for low-level flight control.
+The A400M for Germany is fitted with a terrain-masking low-level flight (TMLLF) system, from EADS Military Aircraft, for low-level flight control.
 The TMLLF system has a Saab Avitronics flight computer.
-EADS Defence & Security Systems digital map generator is also being fitted.
+EADS Defence & Security Systems digital map generator is also fitted.

 There is a military mission management system (MMMS), from EADS Defence Electronics, which includes two mission computers.
 The MMMS controls cargo handling and delivery, calculating the load plan and the computed air release point before an air drop, as well as fuel management and fuel operational ranges.
 The MMMS also manages the tactical ground collision avoidance system (T-CGAS) and military / civil communications.

-The EADS Defence Electronics defensive aids suite will include an ALR-400 radar warner from Indra and EADS, MIRAS (multicolour infraRed alerting sensor) missile launch and approach warner developed by EADS and Thales, and chaff and flare decoy dispensers.
+The EADS Defence Electronics defensive aids suite includes an ALR-400 radar warner from Indra and EADS, MIRAS (multicolour infraRed alerting sensor) missile launch and approach warner developed by EADS and Thales, and chaff and flare decoy dispensers.
 A laser DIRCM (directed infrared countermeasure) system may be added later.

 The aircraft can also accommodate armour plating crew protection, bulletproof windscreens, engine exhaust treatment for infrared emission reduction and inert gas explosion retardation and fire retardation in the fuel systems.
 The wings have hardpoints for the installation of electronic warfare pods and refuelling pods.